 Don’t Rush the Process

-You can also go backwards at any step in the process if you need to!
+You can go backwards at any step in the process if you need to.
 Taking a step back doesn’t mean that you’ve done something wrong.
 It just means your cats aren’t quite ready and might need a bit of a break from each other.

 Finch and Tosca’s Stories